xAKSx/TCP-IP-Model/README.md

 ## Network Access Layer

-The network access layer sometimes called data link layer, organizes sending and receiving data frames within a single network.
+The network access layer sometimes called the data link layer, organizes sending and receiving data frames within a single network.
 This layer corresponds to the physical hardware involved in network transmission.
 Hubs, modems, cables, and wiring are all considered part of this layer.
 The address resolution protocol (ARP) is part of the network access layer.
 ARP assists IP with directing data packets on the same physical network by mapping IP addresses to MAC addresses on the same physical network.

 ## Internet Layer